-- The paper defines a note as $((a{pk}, pk{enc}), v, \rho, rcm, s, cm)$, whereas this specification defines a Sprout note as (a{pk}, v, ρ, rcm) .
-The instantiation of COMM_s in section 5.1 of the paper did not actually use s, and neither does the new instantiation of NoteCommit^{Sprout} in Sprout. pk{enc} is also not needed as part of a note: it is not an input to NoteCommit^{Sprout} nor is it constrained by the Zerocash POUR statement or the Zcash JoinSplit statement. cm can be computed from the other fields.
-(The definition of notes for Sapling is different again.) - The length of proof encodings given in the paper is 288 bytes.
+• The paper defines a note as $((a{pk},pk{enc}),v,\rho,rcm,s,cm)$, whereas this specification defines a Sprout note as (a{pk},v,ρ,rcm) .
+The instantiation of COMM_s in section 5.1 of the paper did not actually use s, and neither does the new instantiation of NoteCommit Sprout in Sprout. pk{enc} is also not needed as part of a note: it is not an input to NoteCommit nor is it constrained by the Zerocash POUR statement or the Zcash JoinSplit statement. cm can be computed from the other fields.
+(The definition of notes for Sapling is different again.)

+- The length of proof encodings given in the paper is 288 bytes.
 [Sprout] This differs from the 296 bytes specified in § 5.4.9.1 'BCTV14' on p.
 76, because both the x-coordinate and compressed y-coordinate of each point need to be represented.
 Although it is possible to encode a proof in 288 bytes by making use of the fact that elements of \mathbb{F}q can be represented in 254 bits, we prefer to use the standard formats for points defined in [IEEE2004].
-The fork of libsnark used by libsnark uses this standard encoding rather than the less efficient (uncompressed) one used by upstream libsnark.
-In libsnark a customized encoding is used for libsnark points in libsnark for libsnark in libsnark

-• The range of monetary values differs.
-In Zcash this range is $\{0...\text{MAX_MONEY}\}$, while in Zerocash it is $\{0...2^{\ell{\text{value}}}-1\}$.
+The fork of libsnark used by \mathbf{Zcash} uses this standard encoding rather than the less efficient (uncompressed) one used by upstream libsnark.
+In $\mathbf{Sapling}$, a customized encoding is used for BLS12-381 points in Groth16 proofs to minimize length. - The range of monetary values differs.
+In Zcash this range is $\{0...MAX_MONEY\}$, while in Zerocash it is $\{0...2^{\ell{value}}-1\}$.
 (The JoinSplit statement still only directly enforces that the sum of amounts in a given JoinSplit transfer is in the latter range; this enforcement is technically redundant given that the Balance property holds.)